-Table 2: Tasks undertaken in the EIA to date.
+Table 3: Tasks undertaken in the EIA to date.

 DATE TASK SCOPING PHASE November 2019 - January 2020 Initial public participation, including newspaper advertisements, posters, letter drops, BID and notification letters to identified interested and affected parties.
 December 2019 Submit Notice of Intent to DEADP July 2020 - September 2020 Distribution of notifications for the availability of the Pre-Application Draft Scoping Report to Registered Interested and Affected Parties, and 60-day comment period June 2021 Submission of NEMA Application 09 June 2021 Acknowledgement of Receipt of the NEMA Application from DEADP June 2021 - July 2021.
-Distribution of notifications for the availability of the Post-Application Draft Scoping Report to Registered Interested and Affected Parties, and 30-day comment period 11 July 2021 30-day comment period ends.
+Distribution of notifications for the availability of the Post-Application Draft Scoping Report to Registered Interested and Affected Parties, and 30-day comment period.
+Comment period ends 11 July 2021.
 15 July 2021 Submit Final Scoping Report to DEADP.
-25 August 2021 Acceptance of Scoping report and Plan of Study for EIA (Appendix 7A) ENVIRONMENTAL IMPACT ASSESSMENT REPORT PHASE (THIS PHASE) August - September 2021 Compilation of Draft Environmental Impact Report September - October 2021 Draft Environmental Impact Report compiled and made available for viewing and comment to Registered Interested and Affected Parties (this report)
+25 August 2021 Acceptance of Scoping report and Plan of Study for EIA (Appendix 7A) ENVIRONMENTAL IMPACT ASSESSMENT REPORT PHASE August - September 2021 Compilation of Draft Environmental Impact Report September - October 2021 Draft Environmental Impact Report compiled and made available for viewing and comment to Registered Interested and Affected Parties (this report) October 2021 Submission of Final EIR for decision March 2022 Refusal of Environmental Authorisation ENVIRONMENTAL IMPACT ASSESSMENT REPORT PHASE (NEW APPLICATION) (THIS PHASE) March/April 2023 Compilation of new Draft Environmental Impact Report May - June 2023 Draft Environmental Impact Report compiled and made available for viewing and comment to Registered Interested and Affected Parties (this report) June 2023 Submission of Final EIR for decision

-Figure 14.
+Figure 15.
 Summary of the EIA process and public participation process.
 The red indicates the stages where the competent authority will be consulted during the process.